NBizzell/time-lapse-crystals/Make/worksheet.md

 ## Stage 1: Set up the experiment

-For this experiment you will need to choose a solute and a solvent to provide the crystals to film.
-You could use sugar and water (if you add food colouring you will get coloured crystals) or you could use something like Copper Sulphate and water.
-It might be fun to try a variety of different solutions to see what type of crystals are formed from each.

-The powder you use is the solute and the liquid is the solvent.
-When the solute dissolves in the solute the mixture is called a solution.

 ### Create a Saturated Solution

-1. Add some of your chosen solute to a beaker of the solvent and stir (if using water this works best warm).
+1. Add some of your chosen solute to a beaker of hot water.
 1. Continue to add small amounts of the solute and stirring until no more will dissolve.

 ### Evaporate the Solution

-1. Add some of the solution to a shallow bowl.
-An evaporating bowl or a petri dish would be ideal for this.
+1. Add some of the solution to the petri dish
-1. Find somewhere safe to put the bowl with space to position the camera over the bowl.
+1. Find somewhere safe to put the bowl with space to position the camera over the dish.
 A window sill may be a good location.
+1. Set up you light source so that the dish is clearly illuminated.

 ## Stage 2: Set up the camera to take the pictures